Oxycodone Withdrawal And Detoxification

 Unfortunately, taking oxycodone for an extended amount of time can lead to developing tolerance.
 Tolerance occurs when your body adapts to the effects of a drug and requires you to ingest more of the drug to achieve the same impact once previously obtained.
 When tolerance is reached, a person will begin to experience withdrawal symptoms when they stop using it.

 Oxycodone Abuse and Withdrawal

 Taking increased amounts of oxycodone to achieve heightened effects can be extremely dangerous.
 People who misuse oxycodone this way are at higher risk for dependence and addiction and will suffer through withdrawal symptoms when they stop using.

 If a person who is addicted does stop, the withdrawal process will develop in three specific stages.
 These stages are categorized based on the types of symptoms, intensity, and how long each stage is expected to last.

 The timeline for how long each stage of withdrawal may last and will vary from person to person.
 The lengths that the withdrawal starts stops and its intensity will vary upon some of these factors.

 On average, opiate withdrawal symptoms begin roughly six to twelve hours after the last dose was taken, and can last anywhere from one week or more.
 The three stages of the withdrawal process: early withdrawal, peak period, and late withdrawal, put the person through the gamut of both physical and emotional symptoms.

 For the best success rate of managing withdrawal symptoms and undergoing detoxification, it is recommended that a person seek a professional treatment center.
-Effective treatment centers like The Bluffs offer 24 hr/monitoring, counseling services, accountability, and encouragement throughout detoxification.
+Effective treatment centers like Vertava Health of Ohio offer 24 hr/monitoring, counseling services, accountability, and encouragement throughout detoxification.